bsarsgard/GodotFirebaseWiki/Realtime-Database.md

 ## Filter
 > Note you need to be authenticated for this to work

 The below will get you a filtered database reference to a path in your database.
-Note the constants supported for filtering are contained in Firebase.Database, near the top of the file.
+Note the constants supported for filtering are contained in FirebaseDatabaseReference, near the top of the file.

 ```gdscript
 var db_ref = Firebase.Database.get_database_reference("path_to_position_in_database", { FirebaseDatabaseReference.LIMIT_TO_LAST : 10 })